Bolive84/Blog/content/Blog_4.md

-Waouh!
 That's great!
 What about inspecting a particular element within this item?
 No problem!
 Use ``.find``

 ```python